simonzhu97/2022-Spotify-Anime-music-Recommender/README.md

 |    3 | Black Catcher | T |
 |    ... | ... | ... |
 |    439 | Blue Sky | F |

+The table above includes only 5 rows where "Similar to the input song "Levitating""==True.

 Prior to deployment, the recommendation system would be tested on this dataset and the performance metric would be the precision@k.
 That is, among the top k songs that the model recommends, how many of them are labeled as "similar to the input song"?
 Currently, the threshold for publishing is set at __precision@5 = 0.4__.
 That is, at least two （40%） of the five songs that the model recommends are labeled as "similar to the input song" in the test dataset.
 However, this threshold could be further altered according to circumstances.